Leeuwenhoek Medal and Lecture

 Antonie van Leeuwenhoek FRS

-The Leeuwenhoek Lecture is given triennially.
+The Leeuwenhoek Medal and Lecture is given triennially.
 It was originally established to recognise excellence in the field of microbiology but now also includes excellence in bacteriology, virology, mycology and parasitology, and microscopy.

 The lectureship was named after the Dutch microscopist Antonie van Leeuwenhoek FRS (PDF) and is supported by a bequest from George Gabb.
 Originally it was held annually, but it is now given triennially.
 The lecture was first given in 1950.